07Hollow/Bibliothek_von_Alexandria/README.md

 - Physics
 - Economy

-Ceated with Obsidian, a powerful knowledge management tool, and exported using the Perlite plugin, this project aims to provide an easily accessible and navigable resource for learning and reference.
-The static site is hosted on Netlify for seamless access and hosting.
+Ceated with [https://obsidian.md/](Obsidian), a powerful knowledge management tool, and exported using the [https://perlite.secure77.de/](Perlite) plugin, this project aims to provide an easily accessible and navigable resource for learning and reference.
+The static site is hosted on [https://www.netlify.com/](Netlify) for seamless access and hosting.

 ## Features